massykaps/cruise-ships/README.md

-This is a file
+This is a file for all intents and purposes.
-where I will be making a
-cruise ship using JavaScript.